PaulHazelden/TheOtherPlace/README.md

 [Hell Is Real](Hell_Is_Real.md),
 which addresses the most common objection I hear from people who have not read the book.
 Thank you.

+So, to be clear: I welcome feedback and comments from people who have read the book and have something to say arising from what I have written.
+But I am generally not responding to people who want to tell me I'm wrong without bothering to read what I have said.
+Sorry about that, but life is too short.

 # Why Publication?